Post-traumatic stress disorder

-Prevention may be possible when counselling is targeted at those with early symptoms but is not effective when provided to all trauma-exposed individuals whether or not symptoms are present.
+Prevention may be possible when counselling is targeted at those with early symptoms, but is not effective when provided to all trauma-exposed individuals regardless of whether symptoms are present.
 The main treatments for people with PTSD are counselling (psychotherapy) and medication.
+Most combination therapy (psychotherapy and pharmacotherapy) does not seem to be more effective than psychotherapy alone, except for MDMA-assisted psychotherapy.
+Benefits from medication are less than those seen with counselling.
 Antidepressants of the SSRI or SNRI type are the first-line medications used for PTSD and are moderately beneficial for about half of people.
-Benefits from medication are less than those seen with counselling.
-It is not known whether using medications and counselling together has greater benefit than either method separately.
 Medications, other than some SSRIs or SNRIs, do not have enough evidence to support their use and, in the case of benzodiazepines, may worsen outcomes.

-In the United States, about 3.5% of adults have PTSD in a given year, and 9% of people develop it at some point in their life.
-In much of the rest of the world, rates during a given year are between 0.5% and 1%.
-Higher rates may occur in regions of armed conflict.
-It is more common in women than men.

 Symptoms of trauma-related mental disorders have been documented since at least the time of the ancient Greeks.
 A few instances of evidence of post-traumatic illness have been argued to exist from the seventeenth and eighteenth centuries, such as the diary of Samuel Pepys, who described intrusive and distressing symptoms following the 1666 Fire of London.
-During the world wars, the condition was known under various terms, including 'shell shock', 'war nerves', neurasthenia and 'combat neurosis'.
-The term "post-traumatic stress disorder" came into use in the 1970s in large part due to the diagnoses of U.S. military veterans of the Vietnam War.
+During the world wars, the condition was known under various terms, including "shell shock", "war nerves", neurasthenia and 'combat neurosis'.
+The term "post-traumatic stress disorder" came into use in the 1970s, in large part due to the diagnoses of U.S. military veterans of the Vietnam War.
 It was officially recognized by the American Psychiatric Association in 1980 in the third edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-III).

-Symptoms
+Signs and symptoms

 Symptoms of PTSD generally begin within the first three months after the inciting traumatic event, but may not begin until years later.
-In the typical case, the individual with PTSD persistently avoids either trauma-related thoughts and emotions or discussion of the traumatic event and may even have amnesia of the event.
+In the typical case, the individual with PTSD persistently avoids either trauma-related thoughts and emotions or discussion of the traumatic event and may even have amnesia of the event (dissociative amnesia).
 However, the event is commonly relived by the individual through intrusive, recurrent recollections, dissociative episodes of reliving the trauma ("flashbacks"), and nightmares (50 to 70%).
 While it is common to have symptoms after any traumatic event, these must persist to a sufficient degree (i.e., causing dysfunction in life or clinical levels of distress) for longer than one month after the trauma to be classified as PTSD (clinically significant dysfunction or distress for less than one month after the trauma may be acute stress disorder).
 Some following a traumatic event experience post-traumatic growth.
+Trauma victims' social interactions, with significant others, have been shown to influence PTSD symptoms.
+Countersupportive interactions include criticism, making the victim feel guilty, or telling them they are crazy.